BDC Hamburger Icon

 Onboarding and Implementation

 Implementing CRM software always takes care and patience.
-But due to its breadth of customization options, Salesforce CRM’s implementation process can vary drastically, taking anywhere from a few days to several weeks.
-While that may seem alarming, users will quickly see that this CRM is worth the effort once it is set up.
+However, due to its breadth of customization options, Salesforce CRM’s implementation process can vary drastically, taking anywhere from a few days to several weeks.
+While that may seem alarming, users will see quickly that this CRM is worth the effort once set up.
+Keep the following in mind:

-Salesforce and third-party agencies can manage your initial implementation and launch for you.
-Still, this help comes at a cost, depending on your company size, number of employees, data volume and complexity, third-party integrations, and customization level.
+• Implementation assistance: Salesforce and third-party agencies can manage your initial implementation and launch.
+However, this assistance comes at an additional cost, depending on your company size, number of employees, data volume and complexity, third-party integrations and customization level.

-Fortunately, you don’t necessarily have to create a complex solution immediately.
-You can use the software out of the box and modify it as your business needs evolve.
-Thanks to the Salesforce CRM’s intuitive design and overall sophistication, the learning curve isn’t steep for non-admin users after implementation.
+• Out-of-the-box functionality: Fortunately, you don’t need to create a complex solution immediately.
+Salesforce CRM can be used out of the box, allowing businesses to start with basic functionality and customize it over time as needs evolve.
+Thanks to Salesforce’s intuitive design and robust features, the learning curve isn’t steep for nonadmin users after implementation.

-In addition to a vast library of training materials, Salesforce offers adoption guidance and coaching services for an extra cost.
-That may be worth it for business owners concerned about setting up the CRM and onboarding users.
+• Ongoing guidance: In addition to a vast library of training materials, Salesforce offers adoption guidance and coaching services for an extra cost.
+These add-ons may be worth it for business owners concerned about setting up the CRM and onboarding users.

-Use the Data Import Wizard from the Setup menu to import up to 50,000 standard objects – like contact, lead and account information – from a CSV file.
+The Data Import Wizard from the Setup menu can import up to 50,000 standard objects — like contact, lead and account information — from a comma-separated values file.

 Customer Service